johnwarden/deliberati/content/post/2022-08-17-necessity-and-sufficiency.md

 - *John can fly* **because** *John is a bird*.
 - *The world will end next year* **because** *it will be hit by a giant asteroid*.

 Notice also that these premises all seem, *a priori*, improbable.
 The subject probably rejects the premise, and that is why the probably reject the conclusion.
-If they accepted the premise, they probably accept the conclusion, and so the premise is sufficient.
+If they accepted the premise, they would probably accept the conclusion, and so the premise is sufficient.

 ## Partial Acceptance of the Premise